jg8481/robotframework-scala-remote-library/README.md

 ## Working On The Following

 I will be doing a lot of experiments and improvements.
-- **Docker and docker-compose capability**
+- **Docker and docker-compose capability (Windows users, please try this Docker container)**
+  - Progress:
+    - (February 10, 2019) Created a Docker container and docker-compose file that will build a simple Scala Native application and run the Robot Framework Scala Remote Library to test the native executable.
 - ~~sbt capability~~ (Please use Maven.
 For more details go to --> https://github.com/jg8481/robotframework-scala-remote-library/issues/1)
 - **Experiments with Scala Native**
+  - Progress:
+    - (February 10, 2019) Created a working example of a Scala Native application that will take text from the command line and pipe it into a text file.
 - **Experiments with Ammonite**
   - Progress:
-    - (February 7, 2019) I finished creating a working Ammonite Library POC.
+    - (February 7, 2019) Created a working Ammonite Library POC.
 Improvements and experiments will be ongoing.
 One of the interesting advantages of the Ammonite Library is that it does not require Maven to compile or run.
 Changes to the Ammonite Library can be done while the Scala keyword server is running.
 In general Ammonite has many capabilities.
 For example it has the scalaj-http library already built-in.
 Please check out the following for more information --> http://ammonite.io
 - **Experiments with ScalaCheck**
   - Progress:
-    - (February 7, 2019) I finished creating a working ScalaCheck keyword driven by the Ammonite Library POC.
+    - (February 7, 2019) Created a working ScalaCheck keyword driven by the Ammonite Library POC.
 - **Experiments with Gatling.io**
 - **Experiments with Javascript interop**

-## Getting Started (only for Mac OSX or Linux users)
+## Getting Started (Only for Mac OSX or Linux users)

 1) Install **cURL** (must be installed in /usr/bin/curl), **Java 8**, **Maven**, and **Scala** on your machine.
 The rest of these steps assumes that you also have Robot Framework installed locally on your machine.
 If not please go here...